Overhauling the Enable Medicine Visualizer

 The Challenge

-The Visualizer is an incredibly powerful tool, but it’s the complexity that comes with this capability which was tripping users up.
-Having too many controls in too many places bogged down users’ ability to function.
+The Visualizer is an incredibly powerful tool, but the complexity that comes with this capability was tripping users up.
+Having too many controls in too many places hampered users’ ability to function.

 New and existing biologists were: